oroinc/crm/README.md

 - use event / listener to plug some custom code

 TODO
 ====

 Flexible Entity

-- add translatable to entity + setLocale with event / listener postload
-- set entity locale to get only related values
-- add shortcut to get entity value
-- add shortcut to get entity value data
+- change readme doc for flexible !

-- add shortcut to get entity option value
+- add shortcut to get entity option and entity option value ?

-- enhance find($id) to load any values in one query ? (no lazy load when get each value)
+- enhance find($id) to load any values in one query ? (no lazy load when get each value), play with doctrine cascade ?

 Flexible entity repository
 - allow search on attribute with enhanced findBy
+- direct join on option

 Attribute type
 - clean way to play with backend type and add some new

+Attribute
+- how to extends to add some custom conf (scope for product)

 Option and values
 - refactor, get option value related to current locale